This profile was current as of 2020, when he was part of the on-campus Kellogg community.

-Kellogg Institute Faculty Fellow Wyatt Brooks is the Joe and Deborah Loughery Collegiate Chair in Economics and Human Development at the University of Notre Dame.
+Kellogg Institute Faculty Fellow Wyatt Brooks is the Joe and Deborah Loughrey Collegiate Chair in Economics and Human Development at the University of Notre Dame.

 His research focuses on international trade, macroeconomics, and development economics.
 A large part of his research studies the effects of international trade, particularly taking into account the characteristics of the trading country.
 He has also done fieldwork in Nicaragua and Kenya.